fau-is/IntroCS/Section1/Examples/Calculator/README.md

 - cs50.h
   - CS50's training wheels is imported to make your life a little easier in the beginning.

 ### Prototypes
 You need to use function prototypes, if you want to have your main function on top of the program; at least relatively.

 In calculator.c, we using functions to calculate our results.
 And, we are using a dedicated print function.
+You can find their implementations below the main function.

+### Main Function
+The heart of your program is the main-function.
+Every program needs a main function to compile.
+For now, your main functions could look as follows:

+> int main(void)

+The first thing your program actively does is the first line in your main function.
+From here, you could call other functions, fulfill your tasks, or just print "Hello, world".

+### Functions
+Functions have a return value, and often they require parameters.
+Both, the return type and the parameters require specifications of a data type.

+A function:
+> int sum(int a, int b)